isgo-golgo13/scylla-cluster-sync-rs/README.md

 The following architectural workflow graphic shows the entire fleet of the `scylla/cassandra-cluster-sync` application of the dual-writer proxy service, sstable-loader service and dual-writer service (dual-cluster checksumming validation).
 This version of the entire architectural workflow shows a **Kubernetes-Native** deployment.
+The graphic shows CasssandraDB instance, however this 100% adapts to ScyllaDB cluster without disruptive change.

 ![entire-scylla-cluster-sync-workflow](docs/Full-Service-Architecture.png)

 The following architectural workflow graphic shows the entire fleet of the `scylla/cassandra-cluster-sync` application of the dual-writer proxy service, sstable-loader service and dual-writer service.
 This version of the entire architectural workflow shows a **Cloud-Native** VM deployment (services a Docker containers on GCP Compute Instance VMs and AWS EC2 VMs).
+The graphic shows CasssandraDB instance, however this 100% adapts to ScyllaDB cluster without disruptive change.

 ![entire-scylla-cluster-sync-workflow-vm-native](docs/Full-Service-Architecture-VM-Native.png)